-Evidence in Court

-Digital materials presented in court as evidence or documents such as rulings and proceedings generated through legal proceedings

-Group: Digital Legal Records Trend in 2021: Consensus Decision Added to List: 2017 Trend towards greater risk Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within twelve months, services within this group address losses in this group, detailed assessment is a would impact on people and possibly requiring the priority. sectors around the world. development of new preservation tools or techniques.
-1
+Evidence in Court the Lise Digital materials presented in court as evidence or BILLER documents such as rulings and l proceedings generated through legal proceedings CRITICALL CRITICALL ENDANGERED DIGITAL STOR Group: Digital Legal Records Trend in 2021: ↑ Towards greater risk Consensus Decision Added to List: 2017 Trend in 2022: → No change Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within twelve months, services within this group address losses in this group, detailed assessment is a would impact on people and possibly requiring the priority. sectors around the world. development of new preservation tools or techniques.
+Examples